How the pandemic has changed Remote Working

 With encouraging figures and stats listed above for remote working for both employers and employees, it is time to look at some of the obstacles that this style of work brings along.

-Please Note: Below are statistics from latest research and studies conducted about remote work and the challenges they face.
+Please Note: Below are statistics from the latest research and studies conducted about remote work and the challenges they face.

 - Communication: As a challenge working remotely, 20% of remote workers find communication a big obstacle, which can also be seen overlapping with group coordination and isolation as issues faced while working from home

 - Security Concerns: 54% of IT professionals have the opinion that remote workers don’t feel secure enough.
 Despite being aware of such metrics, only 60% of employers equip their personnel with data security training, leaving a whopping 40% of the workforce sans information about data security and how to secure their operations.

 - Lack of Socialising: According to Buffer, 19% of employees working remotely have reported loneliness as the biggest challenge they have to deal with.

 Trends in Remote Work To Watch Out For:

 Increase in Diversity and Online Team Building Practices: